PurpleKingdomGames/pkg-website/website/blog/2024-02-03-loveable-scala-rogues.md

 This, for example, is 130 lines of Scala 3.
 Did you know Scala could do that?
 I wonder what else it can do...

 ![A small rainbow shader written in Scala 3.](/img/blog/pretty2.png)

+---

+## Enjoyed this post?
+Want to support what we do?

+We’re always open to contributions — whether that’s code, feedback, or just good conversation.
+You can:

+- Check out our projects on [Github](https://github.com/PurpleKingdomGames/)
+- Join our [Discord server](https://discord.gg/b5CD47g) to share what you’re working on, ask questions, or hang out
+- Support our tools via [Github Sponsors](https://github.com/sponsors/PurpleKingdomGames) or our games via [Patreon](https://www.patreon.com/purple_kingdom_games) to help keep our projects alive and well

+Thanks for being part of it!